frsong/pycog/README.md

 * [Theano](http://deeplearning.net/software/theano/)

-Optional but recommended to speed up running the trained networks outside of Theano for analysis purposes,
+Optional but recommended if you plan to run many trials with the trained networks, outside of Theano, for analysis purposes:

 * [Cython](http://cython.org/)